 Employees, however, appreciate learning about the positive aspects of appropriate behaviour.
-This means that the content needs to be rewritten with a positive sentiment, while keeping the key messages intact.
-Even for the most skillful training designers, this is a serious challenge.
+This means that the content needs to be rewritten with a positive sentiment while keeping the key messages intact.
+Even for the most skilful training designers, this is a serious challenge.

 The goals of well-intended compliance training should not be limited to satisfying regulatory requirements, but to also provide efficient training that will result in the appropriate employee behaviour.
 There are several indicators that can help us monitor how efficient the training really is.

 The most straightforward and commonly used indicator is the completion rate.